 Sadly, it wasn’t until my early forties that I found myself in a room, organizing for racial justice, with people who identified as non-binary and/or genderqueer.
 It was in this space that I first learned of people using pronouns other than she/her and he/him.
 I had never been in a meeting or gathering where people included their pronouns along with their name during introductions and on their name tags.
 It was a moment of dizzying revelation and so many things started to come together from that moment on.
 A wonderful partner I was with a year or two later encouraged me to explore the possibility that I might be genderqueer / non-binary—even if that wasn’t the end point of my gender journey—and those conversations and that encouragement helped me feel like this emerging clarity could become a lived reality.

 My life, going all the way back to my earliest childhood memories, started to make so much more sense.
-All the things I was so desperate to hide, the things that had made me feel isolated, broken and ashamed were things I now celebrated and I was able to look back and smile with love and compassion for my younger self who made it out and got me to where I am today: out and proud as a trans, pansexual person committed to intersectional social justice for the trans and queer communities, and for all marginalized and oppressed peoples everywhere.
+All the things I was so desperate to hide, the things that had made me feel isolated, broken and ashamed were things I now celebrated and I was able to look back and smile with love and compassion for my younger self who made it out and got me to where I am today: out and proud as a trans, queer person committed to intersectional social justice for the trans and queer communities, and for all marginalized and oppressed peoples everywhere.

 Committing to visibility and education